 When thinking of your online marketing plan, you should weigh out the pros and cons of each form of online marketing.
-Email marketing is one of the most cost-effective means of marketing is through email, although depending on your location you’ll need to consider GDPR legislation.
+Email marketing is one of the most cost-effective means of marketing through email.

 Most internet users have an email address, so when it comes to connection people, sending messages and advertising, there is no wider reach than through email.